 Dishwashers have a heated-air, dish drying function.
 Disable this feature if you want to save some energy.
+It will take longer to dry the dishes so plan on starting the machine after dinner and allowing it to run overnight.
+Your dishes should be dry enough in the morning.

 - Find your appliance’s owner’s manual and place it in a secure location for instructions on your specific appliance.
 If you have lost the manual or want a second copy, you can usually find them on line.